alexdyysp/ddd-toolbox/README.md

 # ddd-toolbox
-a common toolbox for practise domain driven model
+A common toolbox for practise domain driven model

+- simplifies development for ddd in java
+- supply basic infrastructure module
+    - Aggregate Root
+    - Entity
+    - Domain Factory
+    - EventBus

+## How to Use

+## Add ddd-toolbox to you project